Bound photonic pairs in 2D waveguide quantum electrodynamics

-To conclude, we have shown that two photon bound polariton states exist in two-dimensional WQED systems, and obtained their energy dispersion and spatial profile.
-These states result from the interplay between infinitely strong on site repulsion of qubit excitations and strongly non-parabolic dispersion of the polariton modes, which contain regions corresponding to negative effective masses.
+To conclude, we have shown that two-photon bound polariton states exist in two-dimensional WQED systems, and obtained their energy dispersion and spatial profile.
+These states result from the interplay between infinitely strong on-site repulsion of qubit excitations and strongly non-parabolic dispersion of the polariton modes, which contain regions corresponding to negative effective masses.
 The bound states exist in finite two-dimensional structures of modest size, and can be probed experimentally via the scattering measurements~\cite{gong2021quantum}.
-Since the two-dimensional WQED systems have been recently realized experimentally, the character of the multiphoton bound states in these structures plays a crucial role in possible applications in quantum technologies.
+The recently demonstrated two-dimensional WQED systems based on superconducting qubits appear an ideal platform for the emulation of the lattice quantum walks and quantum Levy flights~\cite{deng2016quantum}.
+The character of the multiphoton bound states would influence the multi-photon transport in these structures and thus plays a crucial role in their possible applications for quantum technologies.

 [1]{} [1]{#1}

 {S\arabic{equation}} \thefigure{S\arabic{figure}}